bosonno/PeakDetection/README.md

 To use the library:

 1. Download the zip and uncompress the downloaded file.
-2. Copy the folder to the Arduino libraries folder.
+2. Copy the folder to the Arduino libraries folder (_C:/Users/username/Documents/Arduino/libraries_).
 3. Rename it to PeakDetection.

 ## Example